Plasma Cutting Lens Shade Chart: Which Shade Do You Need?

 Conclusion

-In plasma cutting, choosing the right lens shade protects your eyes, guarantees compliance, and enhances visibility.
-Use shade #4 for under 20 Amps, #5 for 20-40 Amps, #6 for 40-60 Amps, #8 for 60-80 Amps, and #10 for above 80 Amps.
-Follow these guidelines, adhere to ANSI and OSHA standards, and select protective eyewear wisely.
-Prioritize safety, guarantee clarity, and embrace precision.
-By doing so, you safeguard your vision, optimize your cutting, and maintain compliance.
+The right lens shade protects your eyes, keeps you compliant, and lets you see your work clearly.
+Use shade #4 for under 20 Amps, #5 for 20–40 Amps, #6 for 40–60 Amps, #8 for 60–80 Amps, and #10 above 80 Amps.
+Follow ANSI and OSHA guidelines, choose your protective eyewear to match the job, and inspect it regularly.
+Getting this right protects your vision and keeps your cuts precise.